-- (ii) the external fabric of a habitable room or a public area in climate zones 4, 6, 7 and 8. - (b) Construction required by (a) must be- (i) enclosed by internal lining systems that are close f - (i) enclosed by internal lining systems that are close fitting at ceiling, wall and floor junctions; or (ii) sealed by caulking, skirting, architraves, cornices or the like. - (C) The requirements of (a) do not apply to openings, grilles and the like required for smoke hazard management.
+- (ii) the external fabric of a habitable room or a public area in climate zones 4, 6, 7 and 8. - (b) Construction required by (a) must be- - enclosed by internal lining systems that are close fitting at ceiling, wall and floor junctions; or sealed by caulking, skirting, architraves, cornices or the like. - (C) The requirements of (a) do not apply to openings, grilles and the like required for smoke hazard management.